reactive-python/reactpy-django/docs/django/hooks.md

 ## Use Location

-!!! note "Note: Use Location Behavior"
+??? info "This hook's behavior will be changed in a future update"

     This hook will [eventually be updated](https://github.com/idom-team/idom/issues/569) to return the client's current webpage URL.
 This will come in alongside our built-in Single Page Application (SPA) support.

 This is a shortcut that returns the Websocket's `path`.